 This Evaluation Instrument is designed to lend objectivity to the evaluation process.
 The evaluator should consider how the faculty member being evaluated performs "basic responsibilities".
 In each area of evaluation, "basic responsibilities" refers to required and expected faculty performance.
-Thus, the evaluator should make judgments and ratings in terms of performance equal to, above, or below "basic responsibilities".
+Thus, the evaluator should make judgments and ratings in terms of performance above, equal to, or below "basic responsibilities".